SimpsonRoss/Unssung/README.md

 ## Biggest Challenge

 - **Deployment**
+  I had multiple hurdles to jump when deploying to Heroku.
+I was using express sessions to store data, and then it became apparent this wouldn't be suitable for an app that needed to be used my multiple users at once and at scale, so I had to learn about Redis and implement this as a more scalable data store.
+I still have some kinks to work out with the Spotify API, and lots of testing to do before I'd be confident to release this game.

 - **Conditionally displaying components for the game** The large amount of conditionally visible components required for this game were overhelming for 9 days turnaround.
 The games and rounds each have multiple status's and then each user's page must look different depending on what action they've taken.
 It took a lot of testing to find unexpected behaviours and ensure the pages were concise without blocking integral user actions.

 - **Implementing Spotify API**
   It was the first time I'd implemented an API that required credentials not only at a site level, but also access and refresh tokens at a user level.
 Building in guardrails to check for these and refesh tokens when needed was time consuming, and took a lot of hours in Postman running API checks.

 - **Handling user state and use effect**
   Working in react for the first time was a challenging experience, and working with props, state and use effect took some getting used to.
 For a long time I didn't know what was going to refresh with or without a hard page refresh.